Dalmatian Italians: Culture

+Italian cuisine includes some dishes that Dalmatian Italians brought with them following the Istrian-Dalmatian exodus, such as scampi alla busara, brudet, cured ham and Istrian jota.

 The Moresca as a weapon dance and pageant portraying a battle between Christians and Saracens was known in Italy at least as early as the 15th century but seems to have died out by the middle of the 19th century.
 It still exists on the Dalmatian coast in Croatia as Moreška but the battle here is between the Moors and the Turks.
 The dance is known from Split (in Italian Spalato), Korčula (Curzola) and Lastovo (Lagosta).
 There are differing accounts of the origin of the Dalmatian dance, some tracing to Italian and others to Slavic roots.
 Andrea Alibranti has proposed that the first appearance of the dance in Korčula came after the defeat of the corsair Uluz Ali by the local inhabitants in 1571.

-Notable Dalmatian Italians
+Dalmatian Italians

 Across the centuries Dalmatian Italians made with their life and their works a large influence on Dalmatia.
 However, it would somehow arbitrary to attribute a nationality to the Dalmatians living before the Napoleonic time.
 Indeed, only at the beginning of the 19th century the concept of national identity started to build up.
 For this reason, hereafter are reported some notable Dalmatian Italians who are considered Croat too, in chronological order of birth.